coredns/coredns.io/content/blog/coredns-1.4.0.md

-Note we're actively working on two (probably related) bugs ([2593](https://github.com/coredns/coredns/issues/2593), [2624](https://github.com/coredns/coredns/issues/2624)) which should hopefully result and a fix and a new release fairly quickly.
+Note we're actively working on two (probably related) bugs ([2593](https://github.com/coredns/coredns/issues/2593), [2624](https://github.com/coredns/coredns/issues/2624)) which should hopefully result in a fix and a new release fairly quickly.

 # Plugins